Review & Rating

 The faucets are available in polished chrome and brushed nickel.
 The finishes are plated and not the more durable (physical vapor deposition) finishes.
 Nonetheless, plated finishes are durable enough for most kitchens.
 Although Chinese finishes often get a bum rap, it has been many years since "China chrome" could be scraped off with a fingernail.
 Chinese electro-plated finishes are now as robust as the plated finishes from any other country.

 The faucets are protected by a limited warranty, but it is hard to tell precisely what warranty applies.
-The Ancona AN-4107 Palermo kitchen faucet (pictured above), for example, is offered with a 1 year warranty on Wayfair, but the Ancona web site states that the faucet has a 2 year warranty.
-The paper warranty packaged with the faucet provides a five year warranty on the cartridge and finish with a two year warranty on the manufacturing defects in workmanship and materials.
+The Ancona AN-4107 Palermo kitchen faucet (pictured above), for example, is offered with a one-year warranty on Wayfair, but the Ancona website states that the faucet has a two-year warranty.
+The paper warranty packaged with the faucet provides a five-year warranty on the cartridge and finish with a two-year warranty on the manufacturing defects in workmanship and materials.
 Which one is the actual warranty?
 We're not sure.

 We have found it quicker to call one of the direct AMS numbers published above.
 You will get a live person to talk to who can usually help with your question or problem.
 Once you get a live person on the line, the service is quick and courteous from agents who seem to know quite a lot about their faucets.
 We rate the service "very good".

-The company website is unfinished, and has been unfinished for a while now.
+The company website appears unfinished and has appeared unfinished for a while now.
 Navigation is spotty.
 Some of the main tabs across the top of the site produce unexpected results.
 The two Shop tabs (one for the U.S. and one for Canada), do nothing.

 Information about each faucet is insufficient to make an intelligent buying decision.
 Links are provided under the manual & Warranty & Dimensions tab to a dimensions page that is just that, a dimensioned drawing of the faucet — maybe.
 Often the requested page "cannot be found".
 Other than the dimensioned drawing and the brief description of the features of the faucet on the web page, there are no detailed faucet specifications.